ohmybrew/ohmybrew.github.io/_posts/2016-02-20-extending-a-rails-engine.markdown

 This will look for all decorators in the main Rails apps for the path `app/decorators/{controllers,models,concerns,helpers,etc}/guts/{file}_decorator(s).rb` and load them in using [require_dependency](http://apidock.com/rails/ActiveSupport/Dependencies/Loadable/require_dependency).

-Now the the engine has support to load the decorators, lets move on to some examples.
+Now the engine has support to load the decorators, lets move on to some examples.
 All following examples from here-on-out will be using my engine for example purposes.

 ## Controllers